 Maybe you missed other amazing events in Monterey County history that are still talked about, such as Monterey Pop Festival.
-Don’t miss Ciclovía Salinas, when visitors and locals will gather and celebrate in beautiful Monterey County on streets open only to biking, walking, skating, dancing, and the like–no motor vehicles.
+Don’t miss our county’s first Open Streets, Ciclovía Salinas!
+Visitors and locals will gather and celebrate in beautiful Monterey County on a 1.6-mile stretch of streets open to biking, walking, jogging, skating, and the like–people-powered, no motor vehicles.

 Salinas is not only the county seat, it is also Monterey County’s largest city.
-Widely known as the the Salad Bowl of America, you’ve likely eaten many a meal that began as fresh produce from the fertile Salinas Valley.
+You’ve likely eaten many a meal that began as fresh produce from the fertile Salinas Valley, widely known as the Salad Bowl of America.

-Savvy literary lovers, including musician Marcus Mumford (“Timshel“)–whose favorite American author is John Steinbeck–know: If you’re looking for Steinbeck, you don’t stop with Cannery Row.
+Savvy literary lovers, including musician Marcus Mumford (“Timshel“)–whose favorite American author is John Steinbeck–know that if you’re looking for Steinbeck, you don’t stop with Cannery Row.
 You also go to the heart of Steinbeck Country, Salinas!
-You visit Steinbeck’s birthplace and boyhood home, the Steinbeck House; his gravesite at Garden of Memories; you explore the National Steinbeck Center.
+You explore the National Steinbeck Center; you visit his Steinbeck’s birthplace and boyhood home, the Steinbeck House (closed Sundays); and his gravesite at Garden of Memories.

 And you can discover, as Steinbeck did, the pleasures found in the diverse neighborhoods of Salinas–from the Alisal to Creekbridge to Oldtown to Santa Rita, and more.